brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 2:30pm - 3:20pm: Updated reusable form to only render a form after a trip type is selected.

+* 3:30pm - 3:50pm: Added functionality to pre-fill form fields with trip info when a user edits a trip.

 <!-- NOTES:

 Refactor application to show all trips in one list.